 - Native American Indians

 - Ancient Egyptians

 - Ancient Celts

 ...and many more cultures worldwide have their own specialized flower language.

 In the end, whether you are a Wortley devotee, or ascribe to the Chinese flower meanings of flowers, remember they are always a symbol of generosity and love when given away.

 Take the time to share a deeper symbolic meaning and give some flowers to someone you know today.
 Below are a few flowers and meanings to get you started:

 Amaryllis is a beautiful flower to give to the creative and artistic people in your life.
 It symbolizes achievement and success won after a struggle, particularly in areas like scholastics, writing, and the arts.
 By giving a bunch of amaryllis, you show support for their creative talents and recognize their hard work.
 Additionally, the amaryllis carries a message of renewal, making it a perfect gift to inspire and motivate the recipient.
 If you want to encourage someone's creativity and give them a kick-start, consider giving them a bunch of amaryllis.

 Apple Blossom Flower Meanings

-Intoxicating by their very nature, apple blossoms are symbolic of heady love, peace, sensuality, and fertility.
-Apple blossoms (and trees) were honored by the ancient Celts as a symbol of love, and they would decorate their bedchambers with these blossoms to entice amorous nights.
-The apple blossom is also symbolic of long life.
-More to the point, it stands for the concept of life continuing, even after we endure a 'death' during the winter of our lives.
+The beautiful apple blossoms are known for their intoxicating nature and represent heady love, peace, sensuality, and fertility.
+The ancient Celts regarded apple blossoms (and trees) as a symbol of love, and they would decorate their bedchambers with these blossoms to entice amorous nights.
+Furthermore, the apple blossom signifies long life and the concept of life continuing, even after we endure a 'death' during the winter of our lives.